With Dual Diagnosis Treatment

 Call (855) 802-1592 for 24/7 help with dual diagnosis treatment.

 Compass Health is a mental health treatment center in Odessa, MO, located at 1278 West U. s.
 40 Highway, 64076 zip code area.
 Compass Health provides telemedicine/telehealth and outpatient treatment.
-Compass Health offers behavior modification, trauma therapy and dialectical behavior therapy to young adults, children / adolescents and seniors 65 or older.
+Compass Health offers behavior modification, dialectical behavior therapy and individual psychotherapy to children / adolescents, adults and seniors 65 or older.
 Compass Health also supports transitional age young adults and people requiring dual diagnosis treatment.
-Additional services at Compass Health consist of assertive community treatment, court-ordered outpatient treatment and mentoring/peer support/consumer-run services.
+Additional services at Compass Health consist of court-ordered outpatient treatment, case management and mentoring/peer support/consumer-run services.

 Learn MoreFamily Conservancy is a mental health facility in Kansas City, MO, located at 4240 Blue Ridge Boulevard, Suite 434, 64133 zip code area.
 Family Conservancy provides outpatient treatment.
-Family Conservancy provides activity therapy, trauma therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
-Additional services offered by Family Conservancy consist of case management, legal advocacy and court-ordered outpatient treatment.
+Family Conservancy provides couples/family therapy, cognitive behavioral therapy and activity therapy to seniors 65 or older, children / adolescents and adults.
+Additional services offered by Family Conservancy consist of case management, legal advocacy and suicide prevention services.

 Learn MoreCall (855) 802-1592 for 24/7 help with dual diagnosis treatment.